hackartscience/cat_cafe/README.md

 Instead, we decided to start with a pop-up cafe and a small audience.
 The idea is to use it as a pilot and later on include it as part of the proposal for a permanent site.

 Since funding was an issue, we went searching for grants and initiatives that would support this kind of project.
-That is [recisely how we ran into the [MindHandHeart Innovation Fund at MIT](http://mindhandheart.mit.edu/innovation-fund).
+That is precisely how we ran into the [MindHandHeart Innovation Fund at MIT](http://mindhandheart.mit.edu/innovation-fund).

 Here is our proposal: